 Quality Condenser Services

-During American Efficiency Services (AES) condenser tube inspections and cleaning a tube extraction may be recommended to understand the failure mechanism, confirm eddy current data, and/or to obtain a visual inspection on the condition of the condenser tubes.
+During American Efficiency Services (AES) condenser services like tube inspections and cleaning a tube extraction may be recommended to understand the failure mechanism, confirm eddy current data, and/or to obtain a visual inspection on the condition of the condenser tubes.
 Since the waterboxes remain in place during these minimal extractions, a procedure is implemented to remove the tube in a controlled manner, so the tube can be placed in the same order once in a controlled area.
 Once any defects are identified it will be possible to trend if the failures/defects are distributed randomly throughout the tube bundle or if a specific pattern exits.

 Once the tube(s) are extracted, a tube sheet plug is inserted into the blank tube sheet holes to ensure there is no cooling water contamination during operation.
 Since tubes should only be pulled from the condenser off-line, AES can have a helium inspection crew on-site during unit start up to inspect any areas that have had tubes pulled to ensure the plugging is leak free.